Director of Jazz Studies

-Andy Nevala currently directs Jazz Ensembles I, II, and III, The Latin ensemble, three combos, Jazz Improvisation, the Vocal Jazz Group, the Annual Jazz Festival (in it's 3rd year), and teaches several private jazz students.
+Andy Nevala currently directs Jazz Ensembles I, II, III and IV The Latin ensemble, three combos, Jazz Improvisation, the Vocal Jazz Group, the Annual Jazz Festival (in it's 4th year), and teaches several private jazz students.
 He was formerly the Coordinator of Jazz Studies at California State University, Stanislaus, where he conducted the Jazz Ensemble, Combos I-V, the Latin Ensemble, the Vocal Jazz Ensemble, and taught courses including Jazz Pedagogy for the Music Educator, Jazz Improvisation, Jazz History, Jazz Piano, Jazz Arranging, and private lessons to the upper-division Jazz Studies Majors.

 Dr. Nevala has been recognized by Downbeat magazine on nine different occasions, winning individual Downbeat Music Awards for composition (2002), arranging (2003), and performing/directing (2000, 2001, 2002).
 He also maintains an active performance schedule in the San Francisco area and across the United States and Europe.